Are you on the hunt for Instagram growth hacks? Let’s talk about some of my tried and true methods.

 Trust me, whether you have the budget for a membership site or not, as a content creator, you should always pick up FREE photos when you can.
 They’re not only great for Instagram, but you can also use them for Pinterest graphics, featured images on blog posts, email newsletter headers, and any marketing materials you’re putting out for your business.

-This mistake ties into the last one, and it’s a mistake I still make on occasion.
+This is a mistake I still make on occasion.
 When somebody follows me and I like their account, I feel inclined to follow back, naturally.
 And sometimes this is okay, but when you start following too many completely random accounts, I really think it starts confusing Instagram.

 What do I mean by this?